A version of the Westminster Confession of Faith written in English that we in the pew can understand. Written on and off between 2009 and 2013.

 These signs showed that Jesus is the descendant of Eve that would “crush the serpent’s head”.
 They showed that He is the “Lamb that was slain” since the beginning of the world.
 That He is the same yesterday, today, and forever.

-7. As our mediator, Christ sometimes acts according to His divine nature, and sometimes according to His human nature, as appropriate.
+7. As our mediator, some of Christ’s actions are in line with His divine nature, and some are in line with His human nature, as appropriate.
 But because He’s one person, sometimes in the Bible things Jesus does as a man are said to be done by God, and vice versa.

 8. Christ always gives and applies salvation to everyone He’s bought it for – us, His people.
 He mediates between us and God, and He shows us the mysteries of salvation in and through His Word.
 He persuades us by His Holy Spirit to believe and obey, and He governs our hearts by His Word and by His Spirit.
 He defeats all our enemies by His almighty power and wisdom, in ways that fit right in with His amazing plan.